Free Shipping on Orders of $100 and over!

 • Do not use aluminum or copper pots or utensils when making your teas.
 All others are fine.

-• All teas can be made in large quantities and stored in the refrigerator for up to two days.
+• All teas can be made in large quantities and stored in the refrigerator for 2-3 days.

 • You may add honey (never give honey to a child under 1 year of age), lemon, orange, or other flavorings as desired, and you may drink them hot or cold.